 Prior to engaging with a Coach – or even as the process of coaching commences – individuals and organizations are often not clear on what they are contracting for.
-If you’ve had no previous experience with a coach, then you will most likely wonder what a coaching process looks like, and what kind of results you should expect.
+If you’ve had no previous experience with a coach you will most likely wonder what it is, what a coaching process looks like, and what kind of results you should expect.

 Third, success in the coaching engagement and in achieving desired goals is directly proportional to the commitment of the individual being coached.
-The coaching relationship is a true partnership, but the coach acts only in service of the client and can only move at the pace of the client.
+The coaching relationship is a true partnership, but the coach acts only in service of his client, and can only move at the pace that works best for you.

 Finally, effective coaching cannot be delivered without establishing a trust-based relationship between coach and client.
 Clients are assured of absolute confidentiality in their engagement.
 Only in this way can the client feel completely at ease and confident in exploring all aspects of the issues, opportunities and challenges they would like to work on.
 It is only in this way that the coach resource can be maximized.